talatkuyuk/next15-canary-bug-reproduction/README.md

 ### Log in the console related with the error

-I put it in the end because of long:
+I put it in the end because of it is long:

 ```bash
 [Error] TypeError: Cannot read properties of undefined (reading 'stack')